BarsMonster/BarsCaps/README.md

 # Feedback
 Please let me know if ARM64 version works for you.
 I have no suitable hardware to test.
 Please report any issues here on github.
-I intend to keep BarsCaps very simple and lean.
-If you want to request / add some major feature - feel free to fork.

-Also, please let me know if it works in pre-Windows 7 OS.
-It might work as early as Windows 95, but this is untested.